International Travel

 • Never leave passports and other important documents in vehicles.

-• Do not travel on public transportation, especially buses.
+• Avoid public transportation, especially buses.

 • Use only radio-dispatched taxis, taxis stationed in front of major hotels, or internet-based rideshare services.